PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### signUp

-This service is used to sign up user on PTOY Network (testnet)
+This service is used to sign up a user on PTOY Network (testnet)

 > Parameters
   * ecdsaPubKey — {string} ECDSA pub key in `hex` format.